ednilton/AF/Código Fonte/AgendaFacil/readme.txt

 by Edileizer / Ednilton

-@todo: Informações sobre a configuração do Projeto de desenvolvimento no artefato Configuração/AF_PGC.
+@todo: Informacoes sobre a configuracao do Projeto de desenvolvimento no artefato Configuracao/AF_PGC.